99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Kinesis Producer Library (KPL):
 simplifies producer application development, allowing developers to
-achieve high write throughput to a Kinesis data stream. helps you write to a Kinesis data stream.
+achieve high write throughput AND WRITE to a Kinesis data stream. helps you write to a Kinesis data stream.

-Kinesis Client Library (KLC):
+Kinesis Client Library (KLC):!!
-Java library that helps read records from Kinesis Data Stream with distributed apps. sharing the read workload.
+Java library that helps read and CONSUME records from Kinesis Data Stream with distributed apps. sharing the read workload.
 Each shard is to be read by only one KCL instance, 4 shards = max 4KCL instances, 8 = 8 instances

 Kinesis operations: